 Both freemium models potentially allow users to have some level of access to the software for free forever.
 Therefore, if you can operate within the provided limits, freemium software is essentially the same as free project management software.

-A free trial gives you all the benefits of free software with no hidden costs but only for a limited time.
+A free trial gives you all the benefits of free software with no hidden costs, but only for a limited time.
 When the predetermined trial period ends, you’re required to pay a subscription fee if you choose to continue usage.

 Because it’s temporary, a free software trial allows you to try out and use the software without any costs before you make an important investment.
-This ability to access and try all of the software features, without any limitations, allows you to select the right system with limited risk or sunken costs, so you’re not tied into the wrong system.
+This ability to access and try all of the software features, without limitations allows you to select the right system with limited risk or sunken costs, so you’re not tied into the wrong system.